Importance of the USMLE

 4. In one study conducted by the Department of Anesthesiology at Wayne State University, the USMLE Step 1 and 2 CK scores were found to be significant predictors of the American Board of Anesthesiology written examination.
 The authors wrote that “our program has significantly increased its average written board examination performance while increasing the relative importance of USMLE in resident selection.”

 7. Many anesthesiology residency programs have threshold or cut-off scores.
 Applicants below the threshold score may not receive any further consideration.
-“USMLE Part One is essential: Most programs have cut-off score of 210 - 230, but not absolute,” writes the Department of Anesthesiology at Duke University.
-According to the NRMP, 86% of anesthesiology residency programs have a target score.
+"While we consider multiple aspects of each application, we do maintain exam score thresholds: a minimum USMLE Step 2 CK score of >240 and a COMLEX Level 2-CE score of >540," writes the Department of Anesthesiology at the University of Florida.

 8. “Program Directors know for sure there is a lot more to being a great anesthesiologist than test scores,” writes Dr. Alex Macario, Program Director of the Stanford University Anesthesiology Residency Program.
 “Attributes such as professionalism, communication, work ethic, interest in lifelong learning, working to improve our practice, and advocacy are all essential (and often considered for AOA status).
 Our very best residents also distinguish themselves by excelling in those areas, but since no objective measures exist for these attributes most residencies fall back on USMLE scores as one way to screen applicants for interviews.”